apostrophecms/docs/docs/reference/field-types/string.md

 <!-- |pattern | String | | Regular expression to validate entries |
 |patternErrorMessage | String | | Error message to display if `pattern` does not match | -->
 <!-- |searchable | Boolean | true | If false, content from the area will not appear in search results. | -->

+### following
+This option should be set to the name of a field or an array of field names that will be used to automatically generate this field's value.
+If this field is edited to no longer match the fields it is following, it will stop responding to edits in those fields.

+If an array of fields is passed, the value of each will be concated in the order they are passed in the array.

+If this field is nested in an `array` or `object` field and is following a field in the parent object, then the name of the field should be prefixed with a `<`, e.g. `following: '<title'`.
+This hoisting also works if the field is following a field in the parent object from a grand-child `array` or `object` that is nested within a child `array` or `object` using `<<`.
+This pattern can be extended for additional levels of nesting.

 ## `sortify`